 With roughly 10 million people, it’s no surprise to learn that there are a plethora of songs written about the state.
-Whether you call it the Great Lake State, Wolverine State, or Mitten State, there’s a song applauding it.
+Whether you call it the Great Lakes State, Wolverine State, or Mitten State, there’s a song applauding it.

 In this post, we’re going to take a look at 15 of the best songs about Michigan.
-Let’s get started.
+Let’s get started!

-1. “Especially in Michigan” by Red Hot Chili Peppers
+1. “Especially In Michigan” By Red Hot Chili Peppers

 With an amazing guitar solo, exciting vocals, and touching lyrics, it’s a favorite of locals and tourists alike.

-2. “Lake Michigan” by Rogue Wave
+2. “Lake Michigan” By Rogue Wave

-3. “Michigan and Again” by The Accidentals
+3. “Michigan And Again” By The Accidentals

-4. “Detroit Rock City” by Kiss
+4. “Detroit Rock City” By Kiss

-Though the band’s reputation is known for party songs and showmanship, “Detroit Rock City” looks into a real tragedy that involved one of their fans.
+Despite the upbeat sound of Kiss‘ “Detroit Rock City,” there’s something dark behind the lyrics.
+This song looks into a tragedy that involved one of their fans.

 Related: Check out our list of songs about Detroit here.

-5. “Roll Me Away” by Bob Seger
+5. “Roll Me Away” By Bob Seger

 “Roll Me Away” brings feelings of restlessness and indecisiveness to the mix.
 Rather than focusing solely on the state, Seger looks at how the wilderness helps soothe sorrows away.

-6. “Panic in Detroit” by David Bowie
+6. “Panic In Detroit” By David Bowie

 For five days, the Detroit riots caused an enormous amount of destruction and damage.
 With thousands of destroyed buildings, over 7,000 arrests, and 43 deaths, Bowie seeks to capture this tragedy in his song.